top of page

 Types of Miscarriage

 In this section, you may hear your pregnancy referred to in medical terms such as, ‘products of conception’, ‘fetal tissue’, ‘pregnancy remains’ or ‘fetus’.
 Although these terms are medically accurate, we are aware that many parents find hearing these words difficult.
-From the time of a positive pregnancy test, parents generally refer to their pregnancy as a baby, therefore, being prepared to hear these terms can be helpful.
+From the time of a positive pregnancy test, people generally refer to their pregnancy as a baby, therefore, being prepared to hear these terms can be helpful.
 It is important to know that health care practitioners do not mean to cause any offence when using any of the above medical terminologies.
 To try and help you as best as we can with this, we have provided a glossary of terms to refer to when reading the information.
 We have also provided additional information leaflets and web links that we hope will be of support to you.

 Miscarriage